 Kawak Pass is one of the gnarliest roads in Taliban territory

-Kawak Pass is a high mountain pass at an elevation of 3.671m (12,043ft) above the sea level, located on the border of Panjshir and Baghlan provinces, in northern Afghanistan.
+Kawak Pass is a high mountain pass at an elevation of 3.671m (12,043ft) above sea level, located on the boundary between Panjshir and Baghlan provinces, in Afghanistan.

 Kawak Pass

-Set high in the Hindu Kush range, the road to the summit is totally unpaved.
+Set high in the Hindu Kush range, the road to the summit, also known as Khawak Pass, is totally unpaved.
 4x4 vehicles only.
 The area is not recommended to foreigners due to heavy Taliban fighting.
 This road is not heavily used.
 It is now for the most part bypassed by the paved road that runs through the Salang tunnel.

 Road suggested by: Hugh Wilson